Yeetov/NXRLPlayniteSupport/README.md

 - **No Title ID passed**: Ensure that you pass the Title ID when running the script.
 - **Conversion failed**: Check that the Title ID is valid and properly formatted.
-- **App ID is missing or invalid**: Make sure the Title ID is correct and corresponds to a game that can be launched on your Nintendo Switch.
+- **App ID is missing or invalid**: Make sure the Title ID is correct and corresponds to a game that can be launched on your Nintendo Switch using NX Remote Launcher.

 ---